dpretet/friscv/doc/project_mgt_hw.md

 Control

-- [ ] Preload jal even if processing is busy
 - [ ] Detect IO requests to forward info for FENCE execution
 - [ ] Move LUI into processing to prepare future extension support
     - [ ] Read ASM to be sure its used for processing and not control